Bobby Ryan finds redemption in Senators' run

 — Bruce Arthur (@bruce_arthur) May 13, 2017

 That moment changed the fortunes, not only of Crosby and the Penguins, but also of the player who was selected next.
 A kid named Bobby Ryan from Cherry Hill, New Jersey, went second, to the Anaheim Ducks.
-In a strange twist to this year's playoffs, those top two picks from 2005 have ended up impacting three of the four remaining teams.
+In a strange twist to this year's Stanley Cup playoffs, those top two picks from 2005 have ended up impacting three of the four remaining teams.

 Crosby, of course, is a major reason why the Penguins are still alive.
 The Ducks have advanced in large part behind the offense provided by winger Jakob Silfverberg, who has eight goals in 12 postseason games this spring while averaging a point per game.
 His 51 shots on goal lead all players this postseason.

-Silfverberg was acquired with a first-round pick that was eventually turned into forward Nick Ritchie in the trade that sent Bobby Ryan to the Ottawa Senators.
+Silfverberg was acquired with a first-round pick (which was eventually turned into forward Nick Ritchie) in the trade that sent Bobby Ryan to the Ottawa Senators.
 It was Ritchie's goal in Game 7 against the Oilers that propelled the Ducks into the Western Conference finals.

 And then there's Bobby Ryan.
 He may be the most interesting part of the equation right now.

-After the worst regular season of Ryan's 10-year career, in which he averaged only 15:32 minutes per game and registered just 25 points in 62 games, he's finally making his impact this year.
-At just the right time.
+After the worst regular season of Ryan's 10-year career, in which he averaged only 15:32 minutes per game and registered just 25 points in 62 games, he's finally making his impact this year -- and at just the right time.

-It has taken Ryan awhile to get comfortable in first-year Ottawa coach Guy Boucher's system, one that focuses more on the trap and defense than the high-end offensive skill Ryan brings to the table.
+It has taken Ryan awhile to get comfortable in Ottawa first-year coach Guy Boucher's system, one that focuses more on the trap and defense than the high-end offensive skill Ryan brings to the table.
 When did the winger finally figure it out?

 "Game 82," Ryan answered.
 "It took me longer than most.
 I had a tough year with the learning curve.
-I had some growing pains with it and I think that's evident. ..
+I had some growing pains with it, and I think that's evident. ...
 I bought in like everyone else on the team and stuck with it.
 I'm finally, I guess, getting a reward for it."

 To better understand how challenging this season was for Ryan, you have to go back to the summer leading up to it, when he penned a moving piece to his mom, Melody, in The Players' Tribune a few days after she died of liver cancer.

 He shared the incredible story of how his family changed names and moved to California so his dad could avoid jail time after assaulting his mom.
-That story has been well told, but never had the bond between Ryan and his mom been made clear so eloquently.
+That story has been well told, but never had the bond between Ryan and his mom been expressed so eloquently.

 Ryan shared how his dad, Bob, was caught and how his mom had to take on the responsibility of raising him without much money, while allowing him to play a sport that required lots of it.
 How she'd work in rinks so he could get ice time and work at the airport so they could afford tickets to hockey tournaments out of town.